Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Validation framework: the diquark spectator model

+As we discussed in Section~\ref{sec:CF}, deeply inelastic lepton-nucleon scattering involves the fragmentation of the proton or neutron target, as illustrated in the left panel of Figure~\ref{fig:DIS_diagram}.
 Target fragmentation in QCD is a complex, non-perturbative process that cannot be computed exactly, as yet.
-Instead, we wish to mimic it with a suitable proton-quark-meson vertex in a model theory.
-To this purpose, we consider a QCD idealized field-theoretical model describing an electrically charged spin 1/2 particle, for instance a proton of mass $M$, that contains a charged active quark of mass $m_q$ and a neutral scalar diquark spectator, $\phi$, of mass $m_\phi$ \cite{Bacchetta:2008af,Moffat:2017sha}.
-In this model the proton's remnant $X$ is mimicked by the spectator $\phi$, with $m_\phi$ of the order of the average remnant's invariant mass $\langle m_X \rangle$, and we can simulate $e+p$ collisions by studying the right diagram in Figure~\ref{fig:DIS}.
-For the proton-quark-diquark vertex we choose the following structure:
+Instead, we wish to mimic this with a suitable proton-quark-meson vertex in a model theory, where full analytical calculations of the structure functions can be compared to their collinear approximation and thus validate the sub-asymptotic CF procedure derived in the previous Section.

+We then consider an idealized field-theoretical model describing an electrically charged spin 1/2 particle of mass $M$, that plays the role of a proton and contains a charged active quark of mass $m_q$ and a neutral scalar diquark spectator, $\phi$, of mass $m_\phi$ \cite{Bacchetta:2008af,Moffat:2017sha}.
+In this model the proton's remnant $X$ is mimicked by the spectator $\phi$, with $m_\phi$ of the order of the average remnant's invariant mass $\langle m_X \rangle$, and we can simulate $e+p$ collisions by studying the diagram in Figure~\ref{fig:DIS_model}.